mikemaccana/powershell-profile/README.md

     // Example
     // 'window:devtools': 'cmd+alt+o',
     "tab:new": "ctrl+t",
+    // Also known as 'close tab'
+    "pane:close": "ctrl+w",
     // This is a poor default, as these are used to navigate between words
     // "tab:next": ["ctrl+right"],
     // "tab:prev": ["ctrl+left"],